Understanding SEO copy

 Meta description – a short description of a web page’s content shown in search engine results and social media shares.
 Not strictly SEO but it impacts click-through rate which effects your ranking.
 Best practice includes your keywords with a simplified, engaging message of the page's content in under 150 characters.

-Meta title – the name of a web page visible at the top of a browser tab and in search results.
+Meta title – the name of a web page visible at the top of a browser tab, in search results and social shares.

 Navigation – the way a website is structured, usually in relation to the way a website menu is set out.